ARCA races at Kansas

 Stock car racing events in the ARCA Menards Series have been held at Kansas Speedway, in Kansas City, Kansas during numerous seasons and times of year since 2001.

+Since 2020, the track has also hosted a second ARCA Menards Series race.

 Spring race

 The Tide 150 is an ARCA Menards Series race held at Kansas Speedway.
 It is held on the race weekend of the NASCAR Cup Series' AdventHealth 400.

 History

 The race was added to the schedule in 2020 after the cancellation of the race at Chicagoland Speedway due to COVID-19 regulations in Illinois.
 It then became a permanent race on the ARCA Menards Series schedule in 2021.

+Tide became the title sponsor of the race in 2024.

+Race trend

 In each year in that the race has been run, the race has been won by the driver who went on to win the series championship: Bret Holmes won it in 2020, which was his first ARCA win.
 Ty Gibbs won the 2021 race and also led every single lap in it, becoming the first driver since Kevin Swindell in 2012 at Chicagoland Speedway to lead every single lap of a main ARCA Series race.
 It was one of 10 races Gibbs won en route to winning the championship that year.
 Nick Sanchez won the 2022 race.
 It was his second win at Kansas as he won the 2021 fall race at the track.
 Jesse Love, the winner of the 2023 race, like Gibbs also went on to win 10 races and the series championship.

-Tide became the title sponsor of the race in 2024 and the winner of the event didn't win the series championship.
+In 2024, Connor Mosack won the event, but since he drove part-time, he didn't win the series championship.
+In 2025, Brenden Queen won the race.
+It was one of 8 races he won en route to winning the championship that year.
+Gio Ruggiero won the event, but since he drove full-time in the NASCAR Craftsman Truck Series and had a part-time deal in ARCA, he could not be in contention to win the series championship.